Poonam Yadav

 Poonam Yadav (born 24 August 1991) is an Indian cricketer who plays for the national women's cricket team as a leg-spin bowler.
 She made her debut in International cricket on 5 April 2013 in a Women's Twenty20 International (WT20I) match against Bangladesh.
-Yadav's debut in Test Series on 16 November 2014 against South Africa and her ODI debut was on 12 April 2013 against Bangladesh.
+Yadav's Test debut, on 16 November 2014, was against South Africa and her ODI debut, on 12 April 2013, was against Bangladesh.

 Early life

-Yadav was born on 24 August 1991 in Mainpuri, Uttar Pradesh, India.
-Her father's name is Raghuveer Singh Yadav, who is a retired army officer.
-Her mother's name is Munna Devi and she is a homemaker.
+Yadav was born in Mainpuri, Uttar Pradesh, to Raghuveer Yadav, a retired army officer, and Munna Devi, a homemaker.

 To pursue her career, Yadav had to shift to Agra from Mainpuri.
 There she trained at the Eklavya Sports Stadium.
 Three years later, Yadav almost quit cricket but was motivated by her father to continue further.

 International career

 Yadav was part of the Indian team to reach the final of the 2017 Women's Cricket World Cup where the team lost to England by nine runs.
 In June 2018, she entered the top five of the women's T20I rankings and came in third on the list.
 In October 2018, she was named in India's squad for the 2018 ICC Women's World Twenty20 tournament in the West Indies.
 Ahead of the tournament, she was named as one of the players to watch.
 She was the joint-leading wicket-taker for India in the tournament, with eight dismissals in five matches.
 She became India's highest wicket-taker in Twenty20 Internationals in September 2018 with 57 wickets from 39 T20Is.
 She went past Jhulan Goswami's tally of 56 in the first T20I against Sri Lanka.
 She is also the only front-line bowler who has been in every T20 match for India in 2018.